ASSISTANCE TO OWNERS OF HISTORIC BUILDINGS

 C. THE NATIONAL TRUST FOR HISTORIC PRESERVATION: The National Trust is a national, private nonprofit preservation advocacy organization.
 The Trust publishes a monthly newspaper and bimonthly magazine, publishes a variety of books on historic preservation topics, owns and operates museum properties, and operates a program of incentive grants to local preservation organizations for non-construction activities.

 CONTACT: National Trust for Historic Preservation, 1785 Massachusetts Avenue N.W., Washington D.C.
 20036, 202-673-4000.
 Southern Regional Office, 456 King Street, Charleston, S.C.
 29403, 803-722-8552.

-D. THE NORTH CAROLINA MAIN STREET CENTER: The North Carolina Main Street Center (NCMSC) is an outgrowth of a pilot project begun by the National Trust in 1977.
-North Carolina was among the six states that originally participated and is now one of thirty-two states with active programs.
-Over forty North Carolina towns and cities with populations under 50,000 have participated with locally staffed program managers.
-NCMSC provides technical assistance to participating communities to encourage economic development within a historic preservation context.
-NCMSC is part of the Division of Community Assistance of the North Carolina Department of Commerce.
+D. NORTH CAROLINA MAIN STREET: North Carolina Main Street (NCMS) is a program administered under the NC Main Street & Rural Planning Center within the Rural Economic Development Division of the North Carolina Department of Commerce.
+The Center works in regions, counties, cities, towns, downtown districts and in designated North Carolina Main Street communities, to inspire placemaking through asset-based economic development strategies that achieve measurable results such as investment, business growth and jobs.
+The North Carolina Main Street program is an outgrowth of a pilot project begun by the National Trust for Historic Preservation in 1977.
+North Carolina was among the six states that originally participated in 1980 and is now one of forty-six states with active programs.
+Since 1980, one hundred and eleven North Carolina towns and cities with populations under 50,000 have participated with locally staffed program directors, coordinators and volunteers.
+NCMS provides technical assistance to participating communities to encourage economic development within a historic preservation context.

 N.C.
 State Historic Preservation Office Home Page